btarg/third-person-controller/README.md

     - [ ] Spells, attacks etc. can have a radius for targets (range)
         - [ ] Draw the radius visually around the player
 - UI/UX
+    - [ ] Pause menu with options to save, load, quit, etc.
     - [ ] health bars for each player character
     - [ ] UI for choosing spells
     - [ ] UI for choosing what to draw